bolderbrush10/SearchlightAssault/programmer-notes.md

 ### Feature: Traincar

--- TODO Make a train wagon type with 2-4 searchlights mounted on it
+-- TODO Make a train wagon type with 2-4 searchlights mounted on it -- TODO Turret train -- put on a turret and let it wheel away
+        (Did no one make this already?)
+        This whole idea should probably be a whole different mod...

 ### Feature: Sounds & Audio